elsbrock/hetzner-radar/README.md

 This is a single-tier, client-only architecture, with the website statically built using SvelteKit.
 DuckDB is used in the background for querying the database.

-We fetch the latest auction data from Hetzner once per hour and rebuild the database and website once per day.
+We fetch the latest auction data from Hetzner once per hour, rebuild the database and update the website.
 The raw data is stored in the `data` branch, where we currently maintain three months of history.
 We may consider purging older data if the branch becomes too large.

 The project is currently deployed on GitHub Pages.